SCHOOLS CRISIS? WHICH CRISIS?

 Agenda’s online toolkit for schools is approved by the Welsh Government and comes with an introduction by Kirsty Williams, Minister for Education and Sally Holland, Children’s Commissioner for Wales.
-The toolkit teaches that all children have a gender identity and includes the infamous “missed-muffin gender berry challenge”.
+The toolkit teaches that all children have a gender identity and includes the infamous “mixed-muffin gender berry challenge”.
 In this challenge teenagers may find they are transgender if they don’t fit pink or blue categories.

 “‘Gender identity’ is used in this resource to refer to a person’s inner sense of self.
 Gender identity does not necessarily relate to the sex a person is assigned at birth.